raspy135/Qun-synthesizer/README.md

 ### PRM:OSCILLATOR1,2
 ![diagram_osc](manual_images/diagram_osc.jpg)

 **Blue : sources, Green: output**.
 This diagram shows OSC1 and OSC2 features.
 The diagram is for explanation, it may not cover all features in the OSCs.
-Unlike real hardware synths, all parameters can be controlled via MIDI even it's shown as dial.
+Unlike real hardware synths, all parameters can be controlled via MIDI including dials.

 The oscillator is a hybrid of classic analog synth and FM.
 FM has its own parameters, it can be configured in FM conf / ENV3/4 Other Mode.